ansys/pyensight/doc/source/calc_functions.rst

 Computes a vector variable whose value is the force :math:`F`.
-This function is defined as:
+This scalar variable is defined as:

 :math:`F=pA`